Are you trying to come up with a way to maximize conversions and sales from your blog? A proper sales funnel can help, big time.

 Each of these goals require a different marketing strategy in order to maximize ROI.
 However, the first two don't really require a funnel because the marketing strategy for getting more traffic (from organic search or social media) is to create great content.

-In fact, every aspect of marketing, conversions and making money is based on a foundation of great content.
+Every aspect of marketing, conversions and making money is based on a foundation of great content.

 But each of the remaining goals does require a specialized marketing strategy.
 Before we look at a specific example, let's quickly look at the general strategy behind creating a great sales funnel.